roseengineering/silicon5351/README.md

 The library calls the PLL soft reset function of the chip whenever the MultiSynth whole number portion of the divisor changes.
+It is also called after init_clock() and enable_output().
 This is needed to generate quadrature output.
 It is also synchronizes all the outputs derived from a particular PLL.
 In this way all outputs of a given PLL are forced to be coherrent